cwirving/directory-to-object/README.md

 `loadValue` is called to actually load the value from the file system.

-Interface {@linkcode ValueLoader} is all that is necessary to implement in a loader, then the `utility/makeFluent` function can be used to wrap it in a full implementation of interface {@linkcode FluentLoader}.
+Interface `ValueLoader` is all that is necessary to implement in a loader, then the `utility/makeFluent` function can be used to wrap it in a full implementation of interface `FluentLoader`.

 ### Taking control: using the `Loaders` builder